If you’ve never been to Europe during the festive season, you don’t know what you’re missing.

 2. Budapest Christmas Market

-Budapest is home some of the best Christmas markets in Europe.
+Budapest is home to some of the best Christmas markets in Europe.

 The most authentic Hungarian experience can be found at Óbuda (‘Old Buda’) Christmas market.
 It is the most charming and quaint option, located in the Old Town, right outside the stunning town hall.

 There are stalls full of locally made gifts and decorations, and an abundance of Hungarian delicacies.
 Get into the festive spirit with free concerts, and show off your moves on the large ice skating rink.
-This is the ideal market for a romantic escape with an idyllic carousel and historic building surroundings.
+This is the ideal market for a romantic escape with an idyllic carousel, breathtaking Christmas lights, and historic building surroundings.

 Come prepared as temperatures can drop to -1°C!
-You’ll feel like you’ve stopped by to visit Santa in the North Pole.
+You’ll feel like you’ve stopped by to visit Santa at the North Pole.

 3. Basel Christmas Market

-The Basel Christmas market is one of the largest Christmas markets in Switzerland.
+The Basel Christmas market is one of the largest Christmas markets in Switzerland, and one of the most magical Christmas markets, in my opinion.

-It’s a sumptuous treat for the senses with festive tunes, glittering lights and culinary delights.
-Scoff down traditional Swiss waffles, Glühwein (mulled wine), genuine Basel Läckerli (gingerbread), raclette (Swiss cheese) and delicious grilled sausages.
-Remember, Christmas calories don’t count!
+It’s a sumptuous treat for the senses with festive tunes, glittering lights, and culinary delights.
+Scoff down traditional Swiss waffles, Glühwein (hot mulled wine), genuine Basel Läckerli (gingerbread), raclette (Swiss cheese), and delicious grilled sausages.
+Remember, Christmas calories don’t count, especially when it comes to food stalls!

 Where to Stay – Hotel Euler is located in a great spot and isn’t too expensive.
-It’s highly focussed on sustainability and ensuring travelers leaving nothing but Christmas wishes behind.
+It’s highly focused on sustainability and ensuring travelers leave nothing but Christmas wishes behind.

 4. Prague Christmas Market